Data analytics

 What is data tracking?

-Data tracking refers to collecting, identifying, and sorting individual data points throughout the data pipeline to be analyzed for actionable insights.
-It also includes the tools companies use to organize and present their data in a way that supports data-driven decision-making.
+Data tracking is the process of collecting, identifying, and sorting individual data points throughout the data pipeline so they can be analyzed.
+It includes the tools for connecting and organizing data as well as the organizational framework that ensures user security and privacy.

 How does data tracking work?